x-swe/rules/README.md

 1. **Be kind and respectful.** - This will all be way more fun if everyone is nice to each other.
 You can disagree on something while not making it personal.

 2. **Stick to the topic in posts.** - This is a community for Software Engineering.
 For anything else, please post in another appropriate community.
+Also don't use non-relevant hashtags in posts.

 3. **No ads/self-promotions/promotions.** - Promote meaningful content, not products.
 Our rule: No ads, self-promo, or other kinds of promotions in this community.
 Exceptions are OSS/FOSS projects.